Fernando-Laydner/bulk-image-processing/README.md

 # bulk-image-processing
 Python Pillow based image processing for products

 Simples to use bulk image processing made in python by user: @Fernando-Laydner

+Part of the code was found on the internet and some I wrote myself.

+Intended use was to process images for ecommerce purposes.

 How to use:
 *******************************************************************************************************
 The program should work out of the box if you have the module Pillow installed already: pip install Pillow
 *******************************************************************************************************

 I recommend using the whole program in a same folder, and moving the pictures inside the folder for processing.
 There is a settings part on the top of the main.py file.
 In there you may change the input (origins) and the output (destiny) folders as well as the desired extension for the output and a few other saving options requested by  the module Pillow.